 The Bitgert Chain has a range of early-stage projects being built on the platform.
 Things took a bizarre turn in March 2022 when the Brise Paradise project was announced: “A physical space in the Maldives designed to accommodate cryptocurrency communities to come together, celebrate your wins, work on your own projects, host launch events and even conduct AMAs from paradise.”

 The project has shades of the infamous Cryptoland project to it.
 The Maldives business registry does have BRISE PARADISE PVT LTD on its books, with four directors listed.
 At the time of writing, however, the registered entity does not have any business permits or licences attached to its name.

 On 10 and 11 June, the Bitgert Chain was forced to blacklist two projects on two consecutive days.
 OmniaVerse was taken down following a breach of contract after diluting token supplies, while Servax was accused of rug-pulling investors.

 Do any exchanges list BRISE?

 It is unclear who created Bitgert.
 Team member names and profiles cannot be determined as legitimate, and no contact details are made available.
-Users are blocked if such information is requested on Telegram.
+Users have been blocked if such information is requested on Telegram.
 Domain name details are also hidden.

-There are many red flags arising from the Bitgert project, including potentially false team member information and audits, lack of transparency, and social media criticism.
+There are many red flags arising from the Bitgert project, including unverifiable team member information and audits, lack of transparency, and social media criticism.